Michael Eriksson

 Overlapping with the passivity issue, we have those women who avoid a direct contact.
 While the above examples might largely deal with a failure to take initiative and/or to make one’s intentions clear, there is an interesting opposite case—that intentions are made clear but the girl stays out of sight.
 (I use “girl”, as the examples that I recall have all been at “school ages”.)

-Take the aforementioned love letter: To this day, I cannot put a face to the author of the latter.
+Take the aforementioned love letter: To this day, I cannot put a face to the author of the letter.
 I have no clue whether I might have been interested in terms of looks, whether I might at some time have spoken to her without having a name, whether, even, it was someone whom I knew by sight, etc.

 At least twice, some girl or girls (whom I also did not know) called me to ask about going steady.
 Again, same thing.